 g.
 Miscellaneous Sources.

-1. Professional and Trade Associations, Local Government,
+1. Professional and Trade Associations, Local Government, and Other Legislative Lobbyists.

 2. Legislative Study Group Publications.

 The Legislative Study Group, which disbanded in 1984, issued studies and periodic newsletters between 1977 and 1984 to the public and legislators.
 The group's Issue Reports provided actual summaries and debate about selected topics, including analyses of bills and the sponsor's intent.

 3. Annual Reports of the Commissioners on Uniform State Laws and Model Acts.

 Since 1896 Maryland has been a working member of the National Conference of Commissioners on Uniform State Laws.
 The Annual Report of the Maryland Commissioners contains references to uniform acts proposed for enactment and reports on those enacted in recent sessions.
 The report also lists all uniform laws adopted in Maryland.
 Other uniform and model law proposals are the American Law Institute codes and the Council of State Governments, Suggested State Legislation.
 Also helpful is Thomson/West Publishing Company's Uniform Laws Annotated for application and analysis of the various uniform state laws.

 4. Similar Statutes of Other States or the Federal Government.

 Frequently, Maryland statutes are based on similar statutes enacted by other states or the United States Congress.
 While not dispositive, the legislative history and construction of these statutes is often persuasive evidence of the purpose and meaning of the Maryland law.